 Barry Boyce: You’ve been practicing mindfulness for quite some time and I’ve heard you talk about how meditation and kindness are inseparably linked.
 Can you explain?

 Sharon Salzberg: Let me start with a little background.
 Nowadays, if you want to practice meditation, there are meditation centers and studios all over the place.
-Or you could take a course online.
-You can go on Amazon and find 50 or 100 books on meditation.
+Or you could take a course.
+You can go on online and find 50 or 100 books on meditation.

 When I started, in the early ’70s, lots of us went to Asia.
 I chose India.